Tuesday, May 2, 2023

 Rule #3: Do not use verbal stabbing.

 Verbal stabbing is a phrase I use to identify the behavior of saying things in the heat of an argument to hurt your spouse.
 Others call this “hitting below the belt.”
 You love your spouse, remember?
 You can get your point across without attacking his or her vulnerabilities.
 Things you say in the heat of an argument can linger on well after the fight is over.
 I counseled a couple who had very hostile arguments.
 The wife often went right for the verbal stabbing.
-The husband was on disability because he had severe pain issues that result from past cancer treatments.
+The husband was on disability because he had severe pain issues that resulted from past cancer treatments.
 He was very depressed because he could not work.
 His wife often called him “lazy” or she accused him of exaggerating his symptoms so he could avoid helping more around the house.
 This fed his negative self-image and depression.
 You do not have to cut your spouse down or make him or her feel less than he or she is simply to win an argument.
 There is no winning if you go for the emotional jugular.
 You are allowed to identify how you feel and you are allowed to address behavior that makes you feel that way, but if you want to fight fairly, do not purposely say things that will hurt your spouse.
 Remember, you cannot un-ring a bell.

 Rule #4: Allow for cool-down periods if needed.